-- Correlation between BAM files (multiBamCoverage and plotCorrelation).
-Together these two modules perform a very basic test to see whether the sequenced and aligned reads meet your expectations.
-We use this check to assess reproducibility either between replicates and/or between different experiments that might have used the same antibody or the same cell type, etc. For instance, replicates should correlate better than differently treated samples. - 2.
-Correlation between bigWig files (multiBigwigSummary and plotCorrelation).
-Sometimes we want to compare our alignments with genome-wide data stored as "tracks" in public repositories or other more general scores that are not necessarily based on read-coverage.
-To this end, we provide an efficient module to handle bigWig files and compare them and their correlation for several samples.
-In addition we provide a tool (plotPCA) to perform a Principle Component Analysis of the same underlying data. - 3.
-GC-bias check (computeGCbias).
-Many sequencing protocols require several rounds of PCR-based DNA amplification, which often introduces notable bias, due to many DNA polymerases preferentially amplifying GC-rich templates.
+1. Correlation between BAM files (tools/multiBamSummary and tools/plotCorrelation).
+Together, these two modules perform a very basic test to see whether the sequenced and aligned reads meet your expectations.
+We use this check to assess reproducibility - either between replicates and/or between different experiments that might have used the same antibody or the same cell type, etc. For instance, replicates should correlate better than differently treated samples.

+Tip: You can also assess the correlation of bigWig files using tools/multiBigwigSummary.

+Spearman Correlation of Read Counts

+2. Coverage check (tools/plotCoverage).
+To see how many bp in the genome are actually covered by (a good number) of sequencing reads, we use tools/plotCoverage which generates two diagnostic plots that help us decide whether we need to sequence deeper or not.
+The option --ignoreDuplicates is particularly useful here!

+For paired-end samples, we often additionally check whether the fragment sizes are more or less what we would expected based on the library preparation.
+The module tools/bamPEFragmentSize can be used for that.

+3. GC-bias check (tools/computeGCBias).
+Many sequencing protocols require several rounds of PCRbased DNA amplification, which often introduces notable bias, due to many DNA polymerases preferentially amplifying GC-rich templates.
 Depending on the sample (preparation), the GC-bias can vary significantly and we routinely check its extent.
-In case we need to compare files with different GC biases, we use the correctGCbias module to match the GC bias.
-See the paper by Benjamini and Speed for many insights into this problem. - 4.
-Assessing the ChIP strength.
+When we need to compare files with different GC biases, we use the tools/correctGCBias module.
+See the paper by Benjamini and Speed for many insights into this problem.

+4. Assessing the ChIP strength.
 We do this quality control step to get a feeling for the signal-to-noise ratio in samples from ChIP-seq experiments.
-It is based on the insights published by Diaz et al..
+It is based on the insights published by Diaz et al.